Kyawlthuhein/admin_panel_finder/README.md

 # admin_panel_finder
 Python 2.7 Admin Panel Finder Command.
+You can run this command on Kali-Linux or any other Command App
-# admin_penal
+# admin_panel
 #How to Use
 #require python 2.7 on your ...anything
 #command "chmod +x admin_panel_finder.py"